Student VISA

 The process of filling out DS-160 is easy, provided you have all the relevant information.
 We would suggest you only fill in honest information, which creates no hassle in your US student visa application process.

 If you are ambitious to start your study abroad journey, you are in the right place!
-With Yocket Premium, you not only get your profile built by our top-of-the-field counselors, but you also get guidance for making a strong application that will get you the admission you are looking for.
+With Yocket Premium, you not only get your profile built by our top-of-the-field counsellors, but you also get guidance for making a strong application that will get you the admission you are looking for.

 How much is the DS-160 fee for an F-1 visa?